 Bioflux is an advanced, integrated ECG device and software solution for the MCT market.
 The Bioflux device is comprised of a wet electrode and worn either on a lanyard around the neck or on a belt clip around the waist.
 The Bioflux software will allow doctors and labs to view a patient's ECG data for monitoring and diagnostic purposes.
-Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and are pending 510(k) clearance.
+Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and will require 510(k) clearance.

-The Bioflux MCT device is optimized to allow production at a significantly lower cost than many of the existing MCT devices.
-The cost-effective manufacturing of Bioflux enables the device to be distributed for free, while allowing Bioflux to receive a fee-for-service reimbursement for each diagnostic read.
+We believe the Bioflux MCT device will be optimized to allow production at a significantly lower cost than many of the existing MCT devices.
+This in turn is expected to enable cost-effective manufacturing of Bioflux, allowing us to absorb the cost of free distribution of the device while allowing Bioflux to receive a fee-for-service reimbursement for each diagnostic read.
 This combination creates a barrier to entry for existing competitors and future entrants.